Gustavo Dulanto

-Gustavo Alfonso Dulanto Sanguinetti (born 5 September 1995) is a Peruvian professional footballer who plays as a centre-back for Peruvian Liga 1 club ADT on loan from Universitario de Deportes.
+Gustavo Alfonso Dulanto Sanguinetti (born 5 September 1995) is a Peruvian professional footballer who plays as a centre-back for Peruvian Liga 1 club Sport Boys on loan from Universitario de Deportes.

 Club career

 Universitario

 Dulanto was born in Lima, and finished his formation with Rosario Central.
 On 3 September 2014 he returned to his home country, after agreeing to a contract with Universitario.
 Dulanto made his senior debut on 1 May 2015, starting and being sent off in a 1–0 away loss against Unión Comercio.
 He scored his first goal for the club on 2 August, netting the first in a 1–1 home draw against Real Garcilaso.
 On 20 August, Dulanto scored in a 1–3 away victory against Deportivo Anzoátegui in the 2015 Copa Sudamericana elimination stages.
 In 2016, he rarely featured during the campaign, playing only 3 matches.

 UTC

 On 22 December 2016, Dulanto moved to fellow league team UTC Cajamarca.
 In his only season at the club, he scored seven goals in 41 appearances as the club reached the Finals of the Torneo de Verano.